Learning Reward Functions for Robotic Manipulation by Observing Humans: Acknowledgements

 \section{Acknowledgements}

-This work was in part suppported by the Inria / NYU collaboration, the Louis Vuitton / ENS chair on artificial intelligence and the French government under management of Agence Nationale de la Recherche as part of the \emph{Investissements d'avenir} program (PRAIRIE 3IA Institute).
+This work was in part suppported by the Inria / NYU collaboration, the Louis Vuitton / ENS chair on artificial intelligence and the French government under management of Agence Nationale de la Recherche as part of the \emph{Investissements d'avenir} program (PRAIRIE 3IA Institute) as well as under ANR 3IA MIAI@Grenoble Alpes (ANR-19-P3IA-0003).
 It was performed using HPC resources from GENCI–IDRIS (Grant 2022-AD011013362).
 Minttu Alakuijala was supported in part by a Google CIFRE PhD Fellowship.
 We would like to thank Elliot Chane-Sane for reviewing this manuscript.

 \appendices